informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 ### Parsing errors

-First we deal with the occurrence of errors during the parsing, which will lead to the throwing of a `CommandParseException`, instead of returning `null` as was done in the previous assignment.
+First we deal with the occurrence of errors during the parsing of the commands, which will lead to the throwing of a `CommandParseException`, instead of returning `null` as was done in the previous assignment.

 The `parse` method of the `Command` class must now be declared to throw exceptions of type